Admission procedure for Medeshamstede Academy

-Prior to the naming of the School in the EHCP, the Local Authority will have consulted fully with the School in line with their statutory obligations.
+Prior to naming Medeshamstede in the EHCP, the LA will have consulted fully with the Academy in line with their statutory obligations.
 The Principal will consider the following in responding to the LAs request for a placement:

-- The School is suitable to the child’s age, ability, aptitude and special educational needs
+- The Academy is suitable to the child’s age, ability, aptitude and special educational needs

-- The child’s placement in the School is not incompatible with the efficient education of the other children with whom the child would be educated
+- The child’s placement in the Academy would be compatible with the efficient education of the other children with whom the child would be educated

 - The placement is an efficient use of resources

-- Parents have expressed a preference for the School (or in cases of dispute between parents and the LA, the LA intends to name the School on the statement)
+- Parents have expressed a preference for the Academy (or in cases of dispute between parents and the LA, the LA intends to name the Academy on the EHCP)

-- The child has a statement of special educational needs indicating ASD as the primary need
+- The child has an EHCP indicating ASD as the primary need

 Appeal arrangements where a referring agent wishes to question a decision about admission

-The Code of Practice entitles parents to appeal to the SEN and Disability Tribunal if their home LA refuses to name the School in the Statement/EHCP or the School refuses to offer a place.
+The SEND Code of Practice entitles parents to appeal to the SEN and Disability Tribunal if their home LA refuses to name the School in the EHCP or the School refuses to offer a place.